Stalling In Plain Sight: Called Out by AI

 Spoiler: you don't.

 For decades, my secret sauce for work success was certainty.
-NEVER start unless I have diligently thought through every probability to guarantee success.
+NEVER start unless I have diligently considered every possibility to guarantee success.

 So, when I finally sat down to do something for myself, I deep-dived into building a business plan that couldn't fail.